17.10.2020

 • 300 gr. table salt;

-• 3-5 peas of black and allspice;
+• 3-5 peas each of black and allspice;

-• 2-3 sheets of horseradish;
+• 2-3 leaves of horseradish;

-• 8-10 cm horseradish root;
+• 8-10 cm of horseradish root;

-• 3 tsp mustard seeds;
+• 3 tsp. mustard seeds;

-• 3 tsp dill seeds.
+• 3 tsp. dill seeds

-Cooking progress:
+Preparation progress:

 How to pickle row mushrooms (video)